ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 ## I need more power!

 Great!
 Git will give you all the power.
 Unfortunately, I can't document all the ways that Git can help you.
-Instead, I'll just point you to some resources that might help:
+Instead, I'll just point you to some resources that might help: <!-- This is awesome. -->

  - [Hello World](https://guides.github.com/activities/hello-world/) — A gentle introduction to using Git and GitHub for non-coders.
  - [Git Handbook](https://guides.github.com/introduction/git-handbook/) — A quick and simple overview of the Git CLI[^4].